 - A Gadite counted among David's mighty-men (1 Chronicles 12:9).

 - A Levite musician (1 Chronicles 15:20).

 The name Eliab consists of two elements.
-The first part is the word (El)El, the common abbreviation of Elohim, the genus God.
+The first part is the word אל (El), either the prominent Canaanite deity whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God:

 In names אל ('el) usually refers to אלהים ('elohim), that is Elohim, or God, also known as אלה ('eloah).
 In English, the words 'God' and 'god' exclusively refer to the deity but in Hebrew the words אל ('l) and אלה ('lh) are far more common and may express approach and negation, acts of wailing and pointing, and may even mean oak or terebinth.

 The letter yod may serve in this name to make the word El possessive: my God

 The second part is the common Hebrew word אב ('ab), basically meaning father: